René Bolf

 René Bolf (born 25 February 1974) is a Czech former professional footballer who played as a centre back.
-He spent most of his club career at FC Baník Ostrava, also playing in his home country for Sparta Prague.
-During a three-year stay in France, he played for Ligue 1 side AJ Auxerre.
+He spent most of his club career at Baník Ostrava, also playing in his home country for Sparta Prague.
+During a three-year stay in France, he played for Ligue 1 side Auxerre.

 He spent most of his Czech First League career at FC Baník Ostrava, where he played over 200 league matches.
-He was a member of the squad of Baník Ostrava in the 2003–2004 season, when Baník won the league title.
+He was a member of the squad of Baník Ostrava in the 2003–04 season, when Baník won the league title.
 Bolf represented the national team between 2000 and 2005 and represented the Czech Republic at Euro 2004.

 Club career

 Bolf played for a club in Rožnov pod Radhoštěm as a child, moving to FC Vítkovice in 1990 and Hranice in 1993.
 After a short spell at LeRK Brno in 1994, he started his professional football career at FC Karviná.

-He moved to Ostrava in 1995, playing with FC Baník Ostrava until a summer 1999 move to Sparta Prague.
+He moved to Ostrava in 1995, playing with Baník Ostrava until a summer 1999 move to Sparta Prague.
 He won the Czech First League with Sparta in his first season with the club, but returned to his former club, Ostrava, during the following season.
 The November 2000 deal which saw Bolf and teammate Martin Prohászka transferred to Ostrava was valued at 17.5 million CZK, and saw Bolf sign a three-year contract.
 He was appointed captain of Baník Ostrava in 2002 following the departure from the club of Milan Baroš.
 His first league title with Ostrava, and second overall came during the 2003–04 season.
-He moved to France in 2004, joining Ligue 1 side AJ Auxerre as a replacement for outgoing defender Philippe Mexès.
+He moved to France in 2004, joining Ligue 1 side Auxerre as a replacement for outgoing defender Philippe Mexès.
 He stayed with Auxerre for three seasons.

 Bolf returned to the Czech Republic in 2007.
 Due to injury, he didn't play his first league match after returning from France until March 2008.
 He spent four more seasons with Baník Ostrava, before playing out his career in the Czech 2.
 Liga with Karviná.
 He announced his retirement from professional football in December 2012 after the first half of the 2012–13 Czech 2.
 Liga.